Rychu-Pawel/state-observable-class/README.md

 # state-observable-class

- state-observable-class is an NPM package that enables the creation of reactive React components by observing state changes in custom classes.
+The `state-observable-class` is an NPM package designed to facilitate the creation of reactive React components.

- This package provides a hook `useStateObservableClass` that automatically refreshes React components when the state in the observed class changes.
+It does so by providing `useStateObservableClass` hook which observes changes in the state of custom classes and automatically refreshing the React components when any state changes occur.

 ## Requirements